National Register Listings in Navajo County, Arizona

 Navajo County Timeline

-This timeline provides a condensed summary of the historical journey of Navajo County, Arizona.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Navajo County, Arizona.

 - 1879 - Navajo County is established by the Arizona Territorial Legislature.